codyromano/genetic-algorithm-wedding/README.md

 2. Produces many random combinations
 3. Judges the combinations using "happiness criteria" you provide
 4. Optimizes for overall guest happiness

-## Background
-I'm building this app to use as an example in a talk on genetic algorithms later this year.